 To develop the system mentioned above, first of all, we will use an optical tracking system (MicronTracker) to track the human operated probe.
 Advantages of the MicronTracker include light weight, easy installation, low cost, and passive markers.
 In addition microntracker can later be attached to the robot arm to compensate the accuracy and FOM.
+In order to have the position and orientation of the probe's tip, we put a marker on the probe and then use microntracker's TT block.
+When a point on a tracked object is put on the center of the TT block, the position of that point can then be reported by the microntracker.
+This is shown in Figure 2.

 This probe's position is then analyzed on the computer and commands are sent to the robot to move the other probe such that the two probes become aligned.
 At this point, we need to transform the coordinate system of the optical tracker to the coordinate system of the robot.
-For this reason, we use a reference coordinate and do the registration as shown in Figure 2.
+For this reason, we use a reference coordinate and do the registration as shown in Figure 3.
 In this project, we use a passive arm instead of human hand, and an arbitrary cylinder (or a cylindrical phantom) instead of tissue.
 The passive arm helps us reduce the instability of the freehand probe.
 In addition, in the first phase of the project, we will use mock ultrasound probes.
-Figure 2 shows the schematics of the experiment setup.
+Figure 3 shows the schematics of the experiment setup.
+Another calibration is needed to find the transformation from the robot coordinate system to ultrasound probe's.
+This calibration can be done using the optical tracker.